-The healthy rat total liver homogenate map includes four whole livers which were acquired from 8-10 week-old healthy male Dark Agouti and Lewis strain rats, and the resulting total liver homogenates went through two-step collagenase digestion and 10x Genomics droplet-based scRNA-seq29.
-Five outlier cells were removed from the score matrix, and factors F6 and F20 scores for 23.036 cells were visualized in Fig. 4. sciRED (k = 30) was applied to the count data while modeling library size as a technical covariate.
-Sample was not included as a technical covariate to preserve the strain-specific variations.
-SoupX31 software (version: 1.6.2) was used to identify genes with the greatest contribution to the ambient RNA.
+The healthy rat total liver homogenate map includes four whole livers which were acquired from 8-10 week-old healthy male Dark Agouti and Lewis strain rats, and the resulting total liver homogenates went through two-step collagenase digestion and 10x droplet-based scRNA-seq27.
+The processed healthy rat liver total homogenate map was downloaded from the UCSC Cell Browser [https://cells.ucsc.edu/?ds=rat-liver-atlas] (GEO: GSE220075).
+Five outlier cells were removed from the score matrix, and factors F6 and F20 scores for 23,036 cells were visualized in Figure 4. sciRED (k=30) was applied to the count data while modeling library size as a technical covariate.
+Sample was not included as technical covariate to preserve the strain-specific variations.
+SoupX29 software (version: 1.6.2) was used to identify genes with the greatest contribution to the ambient RNA.
 We used the default automatic contamination fraction estimation (Rho) feature in the SoupX (autoEstCont function) to estimate Rho for each sample included in the total liver homogenate map of healthy rat livers.
 Subsequently, we extracted the estimated ambient RNA profile and identified the top 50 genes contributing the most to the ambient RNA in each sample.
 Genes were selected if they ranked among the high-scoring ambient RNA contributors in at least two samples.
 These selected genes were assessed for their presence among the strain-specific myeloid markers identified using both sciRED and standard differential expression methods.
-Differential expression analysis between the DA and LEW strains within the myeloid population (cluster 5) of the rat liver map was conducted using Seurat's FindMarkers function with default parameters (logfc.threshold = 0.1, min.pct = 0.01, min.cells.feature = 3, and min.cells.group = 3), implementing the non-parametric Wilcoxon rank-sum test
+Differential expression analysis between the DA and LEW strains within the myeloid population (cluster 5) of the rat liver map was conducted using Seurat's FindMarkers function with default parameters (logfc.threshold = 0.1, min.pct = 0.01, min.cells.feature = 3, and min.cells.group = 3), implementing the non-parametric Wilcoxon rank-sum test.